How to ensure your balance transfer application is successful

 Steps to help you get your balance transfer approved

 Credit defaults, late payments, court writs and bankruptcy can negatively impact your balance transfer application.
 Sometimes there can be mistakes in your report that also affect your applications for new credit.
 You can see exactly what's on your credit history by requesting your free credit report and a copy of your credit score each year.
 If you have a bad credit score, you can then spend some time improving it to help increase your chances of getting approved for a balance transfer application.

 When you apply for a balance transfer, you'll need to provide details of how much debt you want to move onto the new card.
 This amount is subject to approval based on the credit limit you're approved for.
 While you can't tell what credit limit you'll get, knowing exactly how much you already owe can help you put as much detail as possible on the application.
 It could also help if you want to request a particular credit limit by allowing you to make sure it fits with the cards maximum balance transfer amount (usually somewhere between 70% to 100% of the approved credit limit).

 3. Compare a range of cards

-You’ll also want to consider other features such as the annual fee, balance transfer fee and other interest rates to make sure that the cost of the card doesn’t outweigh the savings you’ll earn from your balance transfer.
+As well as helping you find a competitive balance transfer offer, looking at a few credit cards will help you choose one that fits your circumstances.
+Check the eligibility criteria for each card and consider the size of your debt to decide if you would be able to pay off the entire balance before the promotional offer ends.
+You’ll also want to consider other features such as the annual fee, balance transfer fee and other features to make sure that the cost of the card doesn’t outweigh the savings you’ll earn from your balance transfer.

 Compare balance transfer credit cards